MalayNagda/ROS_Gazebo/README.md

 In new terminal- rosrun turtle_description my_initials.py
 In new terminal- rosrun turtle_description path.py
 ```
-turtlebot3 moving around the house in Gazebo simulator along with turtlebot3 camera perspective in rviz can be seen below-
+The turtlebot3 moving around the house in Gazebo simulator along with turtlebot3 camera perspective in rviz can be seen below-
 <p align="center">
   <img src="images/house_turtlebot3_gif.gif">
 </p>